Token Technology Comes to Visa Checkout and Cards-on-File

 Since its launch in 2014, more than seven million users have signed up for Visa Checkout accounts.
 More than 250,000 large and small merchants and over 470 financial institution partners now offer Visa Checkout globally.
 These represent some of the biggest retailers on the internet, including Staples, Rakuten, Neiman Marcus, Gap, Pizza Hut, Orbitz, Williams-Sonoma and Virgin America.

-Visa Checkout is available in 16 countries around the world.
-These include: Australia, Argentina, Brazil, Canada, Chile, China, Colombia, Hong Kong, Malaysia, Mexico, New Zealand, Peru, Singapore, South Africa, United Arab Emirates, and the United States.
+Visa Checkout is available in 16 countries/regions around the world.
+These include: Australia, Argentina, Brazil, Canada, Chile, China (mainland and Hong Kong), Colombia, Malaysia, Mexico, New Zealand, Peru, Singapore, South Africa, United Arab Emirates, and the United States.